Fix MacBook Trackpad Not Working after Sequoia Update

 • If your Buit-In Trackpad is damaged or not working, we can use External Magic Trackpad.

-• Open Finder from Mac > From Top Mac Menu > Go > Go To Folder > Type “/Library/Preferences” and Hit Go button to get PList files.
-Find the below files and Delete it.
+• Open Finder from Mac > From Top Mac Menu > Go > Go To Folder > Type “/Library/Preferences” and Hit the Go button to get PList files.
+Find the below files and Delete them.
 After Deleting the files, Restart your mac and Check that your issues are fixed or not. go-to-folder-on-mac

 • com.apple.driver.AppleBluetoothMultitouch.trackpad.plist (Magic Trackpad)